JonaMata/libris-test/blog/index.md

 ---
 title: Blog
-subtitle: This is an optional subtitle for the blog page
+subtitle: See what in do in my humble life
 img_path: images/5.jpg
-menus:
+layout: blog
+menu:
   main:
-    title: Blog
     weight: 3
-layout: blog

 ---